LabeLase® Producer

 Effects Tab

-Hide (do not print) - This checkbox will cause the line to be hidden (not printed.)
+Filled - This checkbox will cause the ellipse to be filled in as a solid figure, rather than just printing the outline.
+Hide (do not print) - This checkbox will cause the ellipse to be hidden (not printed.)
 Note that hidden fields are shown in yellow in the designer, but are not printed on the tag.
 NOTE: If you intend to place other fields on top of the hidden field, be sure to create the hidden field first, before adding the other fields.

-Each box field is defined by several pieces of information that you must supply.
-This information includes:
+Each vector line field is defined by several pieces of information that you must supply.
+This information includes: Vector Line Tab

 Position Tab